-Vermont Almanac is an annual 288-page, 7×10-inch book.
+Vermont Almanac is a 288-page, 7×10-inch book.
 Our first volume was published in December 2020; volume two published in December 2021.
 We’re currently working on volume three, which will be out in December 2022.
 All three are available through this site and indie stores throughout Vermont.

 Our goal is for Vermont Almanac to bring together the many individuals and organizations in Vermont whose mission and purpose falls within the land ethic we live by – one that combines economic vitality with environmental stewardship and the values of rural life.
 We believe that Vermont Almanac is a publication that could (and should) have existed a century ago.
 We’re proud to have brought the concept to life for those living and working in Vermont today.

 Vermont Almanac is produced by For the Land Publishing, Inc., a non-profit.
 Our founding members — Virginia Barlow, Dave Mance III, Amy Peberdy, and Patrick White — hail from different parts of Vermont and together have many decades of professional experience in forestry and farming, and nearly equal experience in publishing.
 Formerly, we were the founders, editors, and administrators of Northern Woodlands magazine.
 We have reunited out of our mutual desire to share “stories from and for the land,” believing they will be appreciated by others who share our belief that economic vitality and environmental sustainability do not need to be at odds in our rural state — that, in fact, the two are dependent on one another.

 For the Land Publishing, Inc., a 501 (c) (3)

 Kate Whelley McCabe

 Lisa Cadieux, John Douglas, Chris Doyle, Marian Cawley, Giom, John Tiholiz, Joan Waltermire, Tamara White